spences10/scottspence.com/posts/2021/01/06/fedora-bootstrap-from-scratch/index.md

 this.

-Get the Dockerhub container image which is what I'll be using for the Linux instance, this is because Fedore doesn't ship with `rootfs` so I'm jacking [this one from GitHub].
+Get the Dockerhub container image which is what I'll be using for the Linux instance, this is because Fedora doesn't ship with `rootfs` so I'm jacking [this one from GitHub].

 I'll download the image and put it on my C drive in a distros folder.